sheigoldberg/previous.updawg.co.za/README.md

-# portfolio
+# vanilla
-A multi page website in which a portfolio of work can be displayed
+Clean one page website